 They are disorganized and have been just as vicious in their killing as al-Assad’s forces.

-But getting them to work together and resist the urge to fight, he said, is unrealistic.
+Getting them on the same page and having them resist the urge to fight, he said, is unrealistic.

 CNN’s Richard Roth and Salma Abdelaziz contributed to this report.